Global and local theory of skew mean curvature flows: Introduction

 where for each given $t\in {\Bbb I}$, $\mathbf{H}(F)$ denotes the mean curvature vector of the submanifold $\Sigma_t:= F(t,\Sigma)$.
 Here, $J(F)$, which denotes the natural induced complex structure for the normal bundle $N\Sigma_t$, can be simply defined as rotating a vector in the normal space by $\frac{\pi}{2}$ positively (notice that $N\Sigma_t$ is of rank 2).

-For $n=1$, the 1-dimensional SMCF in $\Bbb R^3$ is the vortex filament equation $ \partial_t v= v\times \partial_sv $ for $v:(s,t)\in \Bbb R\times \Bbb R\longmapsto v(s,t)\in \Bbb R^3$, where $t$ denotes time, $s$ denotes the arc-length parameter of the curve $v(t,\cdot)$, and $\times$ denotes the cross product in $\Bbb R^3$.
+For $n=1$, the 1-dimensional SMCF in $\Bbb R^3$ is the vortex filament equation $ \partial_t v= \partial_sv\times \partial^2_sv $ for $v:(s,t)\in \Bbb R\times \Bbb R\longmapsto v(s,t)\in \Bbb R^3$, where $t$ denotes time, $s$ denotes the arc-length parameter of the curve $v(t,\cdot)$, and $\times$ denotes the cross product in $\Bbb R^3$.
 The vortex filament equation describes the free motion of a vortex filament, see Da Rios \cite{RGG}, Hasimoto \cite{HGGa}.
-For $n\ge 2$, SMCF was deduced by both physicians and mathematicians.
-The physical motivations are the localized induction approximation (LIA) of high dimensional Euler equations and asymptotic dynamics of vortices in superconductivity and superfluidity, see Lin \cite{LGG1}, Jerrard \cite{jGGd}, Shashikanth \cite{SGGh}, Khesin \cite{KGG}.
-SMCF also appears in various mathematical problems, see Gomez \cite{GGhhh}, Lin \cite{LGG2}, Terng \cite{TGGe}.
+For $n\ge 2$, SMCF was deduced by both physicists and mathematicians.
+The physical motivations are the localized induction approximation (LIA) of high dimensional Euler equations and asymptotic dynamics of vortices in superconductivity and superfluidity, see Lin \cite{LGG1}, Jerrard \cite{jGGd}, Shashikanth \cite{SGGh}, Khesin \cite{KGG}, Arnold-Khesin \cite{AK}.
+SMCF also appears in various mathematical problems, see Terng \cite{TGGe}, Marsden-Weinstein \cite{MW}, Haller-Vizman \cite{HV}.

 Let us recall the non-exhaustive list of works on SMCF for $n\ge 2$.
 Song-Sun \cite{SGGoGGnGGgGG1} proved local existence of SMCF for $F:\Sigma \to \Bbb R^{4}$ with compact oriented surface $\Sigma$.
-This was generalized by Song \cite{SGGoGGnGGgGG2} to $F:\Sigma \to \Bbb R^{n+2}$ with compact oriented surface $\Sigma$ for all $n\ge 2$, and Song \cite{SGGoGGnGGgGG2} proved uniqueness for arbitrary oriented manifold $\Sigma$.
+This was generalized by Song \cite{SGGoGGnGGgGG2} to $F:\Sigma \to \Bbb R^{n+2}$ with compact oriented surface $\Sigma$ for all $n\ge 2$, and \cite{SGGoGGnGGgGG2} proved uniqueness and continuous dependence of solution on initial data for arbitrary oriented manifold $\Sigma$.
 Khesin-Yang \cite{KGGYgghh} constructed an example showing that the SMCF can blow up in finite time.
+In the PDE view, Gomez \cite{GGhhh} proposed a way to write SMCF as a quasilinear Schr\"odinger equation system different from ours.
+For the small data global theory and local well-posedness theory on general quasilinear Schr\"odinger equations, see the pioneer works of \cite{KP} and \cite{Ke1,Ke2,Ke3,MMT,MMT1} respectively.

-It is remarkable that SMCF has a deep relationship with Schr\"odinger map flow, which has been extensively studied by many authors, see e.g. \cite{UGGT,DGGW,DGG,CGGSGGU,BGGIGGKGGT}.
-In fact, Song \cite{SGGoGGnGGgGG3} proved that the Gauss map of an $m$-dimensional SMCF in $\Bbb R^{m+2}$ fulfills a Schr\"odinger map flow equation.
-This property also plays an important role in the uniqueness proof of Song \cite{SGGoGGnGGgGG2}.
+It is remarkable that SMCF has a deep relationship with Schr\"odinger map flow (e.g. \cite{UT}), in fact, \cite{SGGoGGnGGgGG3} proved that the Gauss map of an $m$-dimensional SMCF in $\Bbb R^{m+2}$ fulfills a Schr\"odinger map flow equation.
+This property also plays an important role in the proof of uniqueness and continuous dependence on initial data of \cite{SGGoGGnGGgGG2}.